 Nobody likes to get hurt, but plenty of people have spent time contemplating the most painful types of damage our bodies can incur.
 Like the urge to poke at a bruise, pain can be an enthralling subject.
-What really are the most painful afflictions you can experience - the most searing, white-hot wounds your body can suffer?
+What really are the most painful afflictions you can experience - the most searing, white-hot traumas your body can suffer?

 There's no part of the body that's safe.
 From shoulder dislocations to broken tailbones to compound fractures, these physical impairments don't discriminate.
 If you're engaged in extreme sports or just strolling down the street, they can still come out of nowhere and cause something you'd never want to Google.

 Any bone damage is going to hurt, but a tibial compound fracture amplifies that pain in some gruesome ways.
 Due to the amount of force it takes to break the tibia, it's common for the fractured bone to tear through muscle and break the skin.

 The pain can be terrible, and any delay in treatment can result in deformities, erectile dysfunction, and damage to the urethra and blood vessels.

-As such a common result of on-road or sports mishaps, broken ribs might not seem too severe.
+As such a common result of car-based or sports mishaps, broken ribs might not seem too severe.
 In actuality, they can be truly dangerous and painful.
 A cracked rib doesn't feel good, but a truly broken or shattered rib can be a nightmare.
 Broken ribs move with every breath, so the very act of breathing agitates the hurt area.
 On top of that, the motion can push the sharp bone fragments into surrounding lung and muscle tissue.
 So, you have to deal with busted bones and tissue damage that gets worse every time you gasp for air.

 Those with this affliction don't like to hear this, but physicians often have no other option but to wait these breaks out.
-There's no way to set a rib like you could an arm or leg, so if you've got a broken one, your best option is to just let it heal on its own over a few months.
+There's no way to set a rib like you can an arm or leg, so if you've got a broken one, your best option is to just let it heal on its own over a few months.